If you plug it in, it gets test and tagged.

-Some appliances such as plug in adaptors, portable safety switches do not have a flexible supply lead but are still required to be test and tagged.
+Some appliances, such as plug-in adaptors and portable safety switches, do not have a flexible supply lead but are still required to be test and tagged.

-Appliances that are in a fixed location ie bolted to a work bench or floor, but have a flexible supply lead and connect to the supply via a power point are included.
+Appliances that are in a fixed location can be excluded but most of our clients take the safer option and include them in their program ie those bolted to a work bench or floor but have a flexible supply lead and connect to the supply via a power point.

-Test and tagging is mainly performed on appliances used in workplaces of any type or size.
-This not only includes workplaces were people are engaged in paid employment but also volunteer organisations, not for profit organisations, meeting places such as community centres and club rooms, public places and so on.
+Test and tagging is required to be performed on appliances used in workplaces regardless of type or size.
+This not only includes workplaces were people are engaged in paid employment but also volunteer organisations, not for profit organisations, meeting places such as community centres, club rooms, public places and so on.

-Test and tagging should only be performed by a suitably trained and qualified person.
+Test and tagging can only be performed by a suitably trained and qualified person.